-Government of India vide Order No. S.O.581(6) dated 23.03.2012 and S.O. dated 14.11.2018 has notified a Public Procurement Policy for Micro and Small Enterprises.
-As per the Order, minimum 25% of total annual purchases has to be procured from MSEs including reservation of 20% to units owned by Scheduled Caste /Scheduled Tribe Entrepreneurs.
-Your Company has procured goods from Micro, Small Enterprises during 2021-22 to the extent of Rs.
-4,832 lakhs.
+Government of India vide Order No. S.O.581(6) dated 23.03.2012 and S.O. dated 14.11.2018 has notified a new Public Procurement Policy for Micro and Small Enterprises.
+As per the Order, minimum 25% of total annual purchases has to be procured from MSEs including reservation of 20% to units owned by Scheduled Caste / Scheduled Tribe Entrepreneurs.
+Your Company has procured goods from Micro, Small Enterprises during 2022-23 to the extent of Rs.
+5010.73 lakhs.

-17. FOREIGN TRAVEL:
+17. FOREIGN TRAVEL

-During the year 2021-22, no employee was deputed abroad for business purposes.
-Hence the expenditure incurred in this connection by the Company was Nil.
+During the year 2022-23, no employee was deputed abroad for business purposes.
+The expenditure incurred in this connection by the Company was Nil.

-18. HUMAN RESOURCES:
+18. HUMAN RESOURCES

-The manpower of the Company as on 31.03.2022 was 578 Nos. consisting of 208 Officers and 370 Non Officers.
-82 Nos Fixed Terms Contractors (FTC) were appointed, consisting of 28 Nos.
-Officers and 54 Nos.
-Non Officers.
+The total manpower of the Company as on 31.03.2023 was 748 Nos. (regulars and FTCs) consisting of 260 Nos.
+Officers and 488 Non Officers.

-19. HUMAN RESOURCE DEVELOPMENT:
+19 HUMAN RESOURCE DEVELOPMENT

 Employees are most valuable tangible assets of the Company.
 We have created a favourable work environment.
 Investing in people's competencies for the business requirements of tomorrow is very much important.
-In order to keep pace with the latest changing scenario and the need to update the knowledge and skills of human resources to stay ahead and emerge as a successful organization, the Company has taken various initiatives.
+In order to keep pace with the latest changing scenario, and the need to update the knowledge and skills of human resources to stay ahead and emerge as a successful organization, the Company has taken various initiatives.